hud9925/FlightManager/phase1/README.md

 Personal Contribution:

 Mani: UML diagram, Implementation of Flight/Seat/Seatmap, UserMenu/AdminMenu (and their controllers).
 Implementation of gateway class (DatabaseConnector) and its subclasses.
-Written respective javadocs for each, some minor test cases.
+Written respective javadocs for each, addition of test cases.

 Daniel: FlightTracker, GetFlightList, AddFlight, CancelFlight, FlightMenu, FightMenuController, PurchaseMenu, PurchaseMenuController(still in progress), SeatViewer,